ErdemOzgen/Advanced-Software-Engineering/README.md

 # Pragmatic Programmer Notes
 ## Table of Contents of Pragmatic Programmer
 <details>
-<summary>:bulb: Table of Contents of Pragmatic Programmer</summary>
+<summary>:bulb: Click for See Table of Contents of Pragmatic Programmer</summary>

 - [Chapter 1.
 A Pragmatic Philosophy](/books/Pragmatic.md#chapter-1-a-pragmatic-philosophy)